emersonmellado/nodebcjan6/README.md

 ## Content

-The best course content will be distributed on a weekly basis, feel free to read it all and even **pull request** (more on that on the git lesson) suggestions.
+The best course content will be distributed on a weekly basis, feel free to read it all and even more **pull request** (more on that on the git lesson) suggestions.

 ## Crawl